benignoc/ear-training-chord-creation/README.md

 ## Dependencies

 It depends on [Lokasenna's GUI](https://github.com/ReaTeam/ReaScripts-Templates/tree/master/GUI/Lokasenna_GUI).
 It is part of the ReaTeam script's and templates offering which I highly recommend.
+My most sincere thanks to him and all the team for sharing and helping so much with the learning process.

 At any rate I have added the code in this repository to avoid having distinct versions causing problems and for the ease of use.
 I may want to embed the code to avoid making subfolders but that will probably be for the future.